Ploxiod/odin-recipes/README.md

 # odin-recipes

-In this repo, we're gonna do a quick recipe website using only HTML skills i just learned.
+In this repo, I'm gonna do a quick recipe website using only HTML skills i just learned.